-The Individualized Studies Capstone is where Capstone Projects/Theses are brought to completion.
-Before registering for IDST 699, students must devote considerable time and attention toward developing their Project/Thesis.
-This means taking multiple graduate-level courses, having consultations with faculty advisors, doing independent research and reflection, and writing drafts for components of the Project/Thesis.
-In ISDT 699, students focus largely on revising, refining, and completing their Capstone.
+The Individualized Studies Capstone is where the Capstone Project/Research is brought to completion.
+Before registering for IDST 699, students must devote considerable time and attention toward developing their capstone.
+This means taking multiple graduate-level courses, having consultations with faculty advisors, doing independent research and reflection, and writing drafts for components of the capstone.
+In ISDT 699, students focus largely on revising, refining, and completing their capstone.